This magazine takes you directly into the future!

 The AI-assisted system can help humans to tackle this problem and get more out of their analyses.
 Easy-to-use analytics tools, made by AI elements can change organizations and allow users to make smarter decisions.

-Another huge reason is data itself.
+Another huge reason is the data itself.
 Human activities never stop making new data as data comes from countless human and machine sources.
 This poses a huge challenge for IT departments to marry these disparate data sources.

 By relying on BI to make decisions, they will understand that they can’t rely on a small cluster of analysts to do all the crunching and database management.